Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

+\begin{myfigure} \figurenotes{This figure plots neighborhood-level average treatment effects against two neighborhood characteristics.
+Each point represents a neighborhood, defined as a 3km $\times$ 3km grid cell.
+For each grid, the neighborhood-level average treatment effect is defined as the mean estimated treatment effect on daily out-of-pocket spending among treated individuals residing in that grid.
+In panel (a), the horizontal axis reports neighborhood average wealth, measured as the mean wealth of treated individuals residing in the grid.
+In panel (b), it reports the total number of establishments located in the grid.
+The red line in each panel shows the fitted linear relationship.} \end{myfigure}

 The average effects presented in the previous section mask substantial variation in individual responses to the program.
 Figure~\ref{fig:catt_hist} plots the distribution of estimated heterogeneous treatment effects on daily out-of-pocket spending.
-While the average effect is ¥1.80 according to the average effect model (marked by the vertical line), the standard deviation of the estimated individual treatment effects is ¥2.18, revealing wide dispersion in consumer responses.
+While the average effect is ¥1.80 according to the average effect model (marked by the vertical line), the standard deviation of the estimated individual treatment effects is ¥4.42, revealing wide dispersion in consumer responses.
 Approximately 13 percent of individuals exhibited responses at least twice as large as the average, while 9 percent of individuals accounted for nearly half of the total aggregate effect---indicating that a small group of high spenders drove most of the increased revenue for local businesses.
 On the other hand, 19 percent of consumers reduced their out-of-pocket spending after receiving digital coupons.
-For these consumers, the coupon effectively functioned as a cash transfer, allowing them to save money rather than increase consumption.
+For these individuals, coupon redemption translated into net savings.